 So, pulling off the roundabout in thick traffic, following a line of cars into the supermarket at not even 20mph, gently braking with a tiny bit of lean and then, crash!
 The front suddenly goes; I stick my hands out and manage to push myself up off the floor so I’m standing before the bike’s even stopped sliding.
 It only slides less than ten yards because of the slow speed, and the fact it went down on shellgrip, as did my hands.

 I was wearing a brand new pair of Spidi Carbosix gloves, which took the brunt of the fall.
 Only a small scuff on my boot and suit-knee shows any other evidence of an off.
 However, after getting over the sheer disbelief of how the hell I’d ended up on the deck for no apparent reason, my thoughts turned to a decision I’d made only minutes before – to put my gloves on.
 Shellgrip would have mullered my bare hands in inches, it was a good call.

 It also reminds me of the attitude to wearing clothing on bikes, and how it differs depending on the person.
 Sure, wear whatever the hell you like; we may cringe when we see someone riding a GSX-R1000 in flip-flops and shorts, but each to their own.
 In my case, the reason I always kit-up even if I’m only riding yards, is that I enjoy riding motorbikes.
 And, I want to continue riding motorbikes whether I’ve had a crash or not.
 The chances of that are far higher if I can get back up and on without any injuries, moreso if I continue to dress in what I’d consider ‘appropriate’ clothing.
 Had I not be wearing my gloves, I’d of been out of action for weeks or perhaps more, but I walked away unscathed.
 Food for thought.

-BenjaminEnjoy more Fast Bikes reading in the four-weekly magazine.
+BenjaminEnjoy more Fast Bikes reading in the monthly magazine.
 Click here to subscribe.